Effective motives with and without transfers in characteristic $p$: Rigid motives and Frob-motives

 \section{Rigid motives and Frob-motives}

 We recall that the ring of coefficients $\Lambda$ is assumed to be a $\Q$-algebra, and that presheaves and sheaves take values in the category of $\Lambda$-modules.

 We make extensive use of the theory of model categories and localization, following the approach of Ayoub in \cite{ayoub-th2} and \cite{ayoub-rig}.
 Fix a site $(\cat,\tau)$.
-The category of complexes of presheaves $\Ch(\Psh(\cat))$ can be endowed with the \emph{projective model structure} for which weak equivalences are quasi-isomorphisms and fibrations are maps $\mcF\ra\mcF'$ such that $\mcF(X)\ra\mcF'(X)$ is a surjection for all $X$ in $\cat$ (cfr \cite[Section 2.3]{hovey} and \cite[Proposition 4.4.16]{ayoub-th2}).
+The category of complexes of presheaves $\Ch(\Psh(\cat))$ can be endowed with the \emph{projective model structure} for which weak equivalences are quasi-isomorphisms (maps inducing isomorphisms of homology presheaves) and fibrations are maps $\mcF\ra\mcF'$ such that $\mcF(X)\ra\mcF'(X)$ is a surjection for all $X$ in $\cat$ (cfr \cite[Section 2.3]{hovey} and \cite[Proposition 4.4.16]{ayoub-th2}).

+\begin{rmk} If we take $\cat=\{*\}$ we obtain in particular the usual projective model category structure on $\Ch(\Lambda)$ which is cellular and left proper (see for example \cite[Example 4.4.24(2)]{ayoub-th2} and \cite[Proposition 2.3.22]{hovey}).
+For any $\cat$ the category $\Ch(\Psh(\cat))$ is equivalent to the category of presheaves on $\cat$ with values in $\Ch(\Lambda)$.
+With this respect, the projective model structure described above coincides with the one induced by defining weak-equivalences and fibrations point-wise, starting from the projective model structure on $\Ch(\Lambda)$.
+One could alternatively consider the (Quillen equivalent) \emph{injective model structure} on $\Ch(\Psh(\cat))$ obtained by defining weak-equivalences and cofibrations point-wise (see \cite[Definition 4.4.15]{ayoub-th2}). \end{rmk}

 Also the category of complexes of sheaves $\Ch(\Sh_\tau(\cat))$ can be endowed with the \emph{projective model structure} defined in \cite[Proposition 4.4.41]{ayoub-th2}.
-In this structure, weak equivalences are quasi-isomorphisms of complexes of sheaves.
+In this structure, weak equivalences are quasi-isomorphisms of complexes of sheaves (maps inducing isomorphisms on the sheaves associated to the homology presheaves).

 Just as in \cite{jardine-s}, \cite{mvw}, \cite{mv-99} or \cite{riou}, we consider the left Bousfield localization of $\Ch(\Psh(\cat))$ with respect to the topology we select, and a chosen ``contractible object''.
 We recall that left Bousfield localizations with respect to a class of maps $S$ (see \cite[Chapter 3]{hirschhorn}) is the universal model categories in which the maps in $S$ become weak equivalences.
 The existence of such structures is granted only under some technical hypothesis, as shown in \cite[Theorem 4.1.1]{hirschhorn} and \cite[Theorem 4.2.71]{ayoub-th2}.